mihirverma/chaicode-markdown-previewer/README.md

 ## Features

-A textarea where users can type Markdown syntax (on left-hand side) A preview section that displays the formatted output in real time (on right-hand side) Support for basic Markdown elements like:
+- A textarea where users can type Markdown syntax (on left-hand side)
+- A preview section that displays the formatted output in real time (on right-hand side)
+- Support for basic Markdown elements like:
-Headings (# H1, ## H2, etc.)
+- Headings (# H1, ## H2, etc.)
-Bold & Italics (**bold**, italic)
+- Bold & Italics (**bold**, italic)
-Lists (ordered and unordered)
+- Lists (ordered and unordered)
-A clear/reset button to clear the textarea
+- A clear/reset button to clear the textarea

 ## Tech Stack

 - **Frontend**: HTML, CSS, JavaScript
-- **API**: FreeAPI

 ## Deployment Link